Scroll To Top

 During the current COVID-19 pandemic, the CWRU Psychology Clinic remains open but in modified form.
 In an effort to further assist our community, our graduate student trainees and supervisory psychologists will be offering support for people in distress due to the pandemic.
 Because of the community lock-down, our building remains closed, but we have established several means of support using technology-assisted support sessions.

 We are offering to provide short-term support while our community is dealing with the pandemic.
 For a variety of logistical reasons, we are not viewing this as similar to or a replacement for ongoing psychotherapy sessions.
-If you need traditional psychotherapy sessions, please contact other providers who may have more resources.
-Also, you may contact our office for traditional psychotherapy after the quarantine has been lifted and our operations have resumed as usual.

 We are available to help you if you fall into one of these categories:

 You have a loved one who is hospitalized for the coronavirus but hospital visitation is not allowed.